-Map 3 and Map 4 show the relative levels of modelled upper layer (~0.1 metres) and lower layer (~0.1 to ~1 metres) soil moisture for cropping zones across Australia for May 2020.
+Map 3 shows the relative levels of modelled root zone (0 to ~1 metres) soil moisture for cropping zones across Australia on 29 August 2021.
 Soil moisture estimates are relative to the historical long-term average (1911 to 2016) and presented in percentiles.

-The rainfall outlook presented here provides an indication of how favourable conditions for agricultural production are likely to be over winter.
-The latest three-month rainfall outlook (June to August), issued by the Bureau of Meteorology on 4 June 2020, suggests that winter rainfall is likely to be above average in most cropping regions in Queensland and New South Wales and there are roughly equal chances of higher or lower than average winter rainfall in most other cropping regions in Australia (Map 5).
-It is likely rainfall will not be evenly distributed over winter with lower than average rainfall likely in June in most cropping regions and more favourable conditions in the remainder of winter.
+The rainfall outlook presented in Map 4 provides an indication of how favourable conditions for agricultural production are likely to be over spring.
+The latest three-month rainfall outlook (September to November), issued by the Bureau of Meteorology on 2 September 2021, suggests that spring rainfall is very likely to be above average in most Australian cropping regions in the eastern states and South Australia.
+However, in Western Australia there are roughly equal chances of higher or lower than average spring rainfall in most central cropping regions and below average spring rainfall is more likely in some western cropping regions in Western Australia.
+It is likely rainfall will not be evenly distributed in most cropping regions over spring with a lower chance of exceeding average rainfall in September compared to October and November.

 ABARES estimated the winter cropping areas likely to achieve 295, 265, 235, 205, 175 and 140 millimetres of water availability.
-These indicative estimates are based on modelled plant available soil moisture as at 30 April 2020, recorded rainfall totals as at 31 May 2020, an estimate of rainfall totals with a 75% chance of falling during winter derived from the Bureau of Meteorology latest rainfall outlook released on 4 June 2020 and assumed average September and October rainfall totals.
+These indicative estimates are based on modelled plant available soil moisture as at 30 April 2021, recorded rainfall totals as at 21 August 2021, and an estimate of rainfall totals with a 75% chance of falling during September and October derived from the Bureau of Meteorology rainfall outlook released on 19 August 2021.